 Email spoofing is when someone sends an email that appears from you but is actually from another source.
 This can be done for malicious reasons, such as trying to trick someone into giving up their password or clicking on a malicious link.

 Email spoofing often uses phishing attacks to trick the recipient into divulging personal information or clicking on a malicious link.

 By publishing an SPF record, you can specify which mail servers are allowed to send emails on behalf of your domain.
 This helps prevent email spoofing, as any email sent from a server not included in your SPF record will fail authentication.

 You can use MXToolBox’s SPF Tool to check your SPF record.

 What is a DKIM Record?

 A DKIM record is a DNS record used to sign email messages digitally.
-By signing your email with DKIM, you can help to ensure that the message has not been tampered with and that it is actually from you.
+By signing your email with DKIM, you can help ensure that the message has not been tampered with and is actually from you.

 DKIM uses public-key encryption to sign email messages.
-When a notification is signed with DKIM, a digital signature is added to the message header.
+When a notification is signed with DKIM, a digital signature (not to be confused with an email signature) is added to the message header.
 This signature can be verified by anyone who receives the message to confirm that the message is from the person who claims to have sent it.

 To check your DKIM Record, you can use this tool.